ShubhamGadhiya1012/It-s-Movie-Time/README.md

 If you would like to contribute to this project, please fork the repository and submit a pull request.
 For any issues or feature requests, open an issue on GitHub.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

 ## Contact

-For any questions or inquiries, please reach out to [your-email@example.com](mailto:your-email@example.com).
+For any questions or inquiries, please reach out to [gadhiyashubham10@gmail.com](mailto:your-email@example.com).

 ---